Funn Fragments: The Social Rudyard

 Barnes and the music composed by James Whittle.

-The program was recorded at the Coach House studio and was directed and produced by Andy Goddard and John Wakefield.
+The programme was recorded at the Coach House Studio and was directed and produced by Andy Goddard and John Wakefield.

 The Fable and Folly Network, where fiction producers flourish.